Historiography of early Christianity: Historical Jesus

 All the sources for the life of Jesus are documents, there is no physical or archeological evidence.
 Except for a few proponents of the Christ myth theory, it is generally accepted among scholars that Jesus existed.
 The main sources for biographical information about Jesus are the synoptic Gospels of Matthew, Mark and Luke.
-The synoptic Gospels do not agree on many of the details of Jesus' life, but the two events scholars agree actually took place were his baptism by John the Baptist and crucifixion under the Roman Prefect Pontius Pilate.
+The synoptic Gospels do not agree on many of the details of Jesus' life, but the two events virtually all scholars agree actually took place were his baptism by John the Baptist and crucifixion under the Roman Prefect Pontius Pilate.
 Besides his baptism and execution, the synoptic Gospels describe Jesus' birth, ministry, miracles and resurrection.

-Oral tradition and the Q source
+Oral Tradition

 Early Christianity relied on the Sacred Oral Tradition of what Jesus had said and done, as reported by his Apostles and Disciples.
 Apostles who had witnessed Jesus's teachings travelled around the Mediterranean basin, where they established churches and began oral traditions in various places, such as Jerusalem, Antioch, Caesarea, and Ephesus, all cities with sizable Jewish populations.
-These oral traditions were later written down as gospels.
+These oral traditions were later written down as the four Gospels.

-When those who had heard Jesus's actual words began to die, Christians started recording the sayings in writing.
-The hypothetical Q document, a collection of Jesus' sayings, is perhaps the first such record (c 50).
-Historians use the extant gospels to surmise the nature and content of the oral tradition and the Q source.